asnaqsys/asnaqsys.github.io/manuals/escape/fx/escape-program.md

 ## Workflow

-The Escape Program class does not include a workflow implementation, that is left to the final derived classes withing the framework toprovide.
+The Escape Program class does not include a workflow implementation, that is left to the final derived classes withing the framework to provide.

 ## Class Diagram